streamich/libreact/docs/en/delayed.md

 `delayed()` works exactly as [`lazy()`](./lazy.md), but accepts these additional parameters.

 - `delay` &mdash; time in milliseconds to wait before starting to load a component, defaults to `0`.
-- `draf` &mdash; whether to wait for DRAF before rendering component after it has been loaded, useful to prevent [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) in some cases, if CSS is bundles with your component, defaults to `false`.
+- `draf` &mdash; whether to wait for DRAF before rendering component after it has been loaded, useful to prevent [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) in some cases, if CSS is bundled with your component, defaults to `false`.
 - `idle` &mdash; whether to start loading component on JavaScript idle time using `requestIdleCallback`, defaults to `false`.